-Perched on a log, in the Rare Books department of the Philadelphia Free Library stands a strange piece of history.
-Dead since 1841 but preserved with arsenic, and frozen inside a shadow box this birds legacy is longer than most people’s.
-His name is Grip.
+Perched on a log in the Rare Books department of the Free Library of Philadelphia stands a strange piece of history.
+Dead since 1841, but preserved with arsenic, and frozen inside a shadow box, this bird’s legacy is longer than most people’s.
+The raven’s name is Grip.
 Grip the Clever, Grip the Wicked, Grip the Knowing.

-That book was reviewed by then literary critic Edgar Allen Poe.
+The book was reviewed for Graham’s Magazine by its literary critic at the time, Edgar Allan Poe.
 Poe wrote that “[the raven’s] croaking might have been prophetically heard in the course of the drama.”
 It wasn’t long after this that Poe published his breakout work “The Raven.”
-The coincidence didn’t escape notice and Poe was taunted with the refrain “Here comes Poe with his Raven, like Barnaby Rudge, / Three fifths of him genius, two fifths sheer fudge.”
+The coincidence didn’t escape notice, and Poe was taunted with the refrain “Here comes Poe with his Raven, like Barnaby Rudge, / Three fifths of him genius, two fifths sheer fudge.”

-Despite this, the Raven was a smash success and Poe enjoyed performing readings of the Raven at fancy salon parties.
+Despite this, “The Raven” was a smashing success and Poe enjoyed performing readings at fancy salon parties.
 He would turn down all the lights and recite the poem with great drama.
-Everyone referred to him as “the Raven” but it would only be 4 years after publishing “The Raven” and gaining worldwide fame that Poe would be found delirious on the streets of Baltimore, dying shortly thereafter.
+Everyone referred to him as “the Raven,” but it would only be four years after publishing “The Raven” and gaining worldwide fame that Poe would be found delirious on the streets of Baltimore, dying shortly thereafter.

 Today, Grip the Raven, who inspired both Dickens and Poe, can still be seen, proud as ever, in the Free Library of Philadelphia Rare Books Department, along with a great collection of both Poe and Dickens originals and other rare books.